yaso9/yahyasohail/blog/20210615-web-scraping-hard/post.md

 4. Select a number of URLs equal to the number of skins I want
 6. Download each of the collected URLs, find the URL to download the skin using Beautiful Soup, and download the skin.

 I implemented this in Python and downloaded 2,500 skins.
-I used my bash oneline to check how many unique skins there were, and this time there were actually 2,500 unique skins.
+I used my bash one liner to check how many unique skins there were, and this time there were actually 2,500 unique skins.